ogs22/cookbook/glossary/diameter_of_a_set.md

-The largest distance between any two points in a set is called the set\\'s diameter.
+The largest distance between any two points in a set is called the set’s diameter.